Ion26/Digital_literacy_project/README.md

 - Learned professional email writing
 - Built an online portfolio
 - Gained awareness about cybercrime and online safety

----

-## 🔗 Additional Links

-(Google Form link will be added here)

----

 ## 📌 Conclusion
 This project helped me understand the importance of digital literacy in today’s world and how to use digital platforms responsibly and effectively.